 In 2020 I started teaching kundalini yoga and then I quit.
-It was a very interesting ride and a lot has happened, for me and for many others.
+It was an interesting ride, but now I had to decide against this practice.
 This post is dedicated to my experiences and observations of the dark side of kundalini yoga, the yoga of manipulation and spiritual bypassing.

 The recently exposed dark side